utkarsh-jain2000/asic-design-class/README.md

 <details>
-  <summary>Assignment 4</summary>

-- ## To sort and organise a set of given instructions into their respective format type:
+  <summary>Assignment 4 : To sort and organise a set of given instructions into their respective format type:</summary>

 ## 1. ADD r4, r4, r4
       Type: R